Virtual Workshops by Christine Tulley

 To schedule a workshop, please contact [email protected]

-Choose from four workshops:
+Choose from seven workshops:

 Time Management for Academics: How to Increase Scholarly Productivity While Teaching Effectively and Efficiently